epic-gateway/true-ingress/src/README.md

     ./reattach_tc.sh eth0

-To remove current and attach pfc program to both ingress and egress of eth0 or:
+To remove current and re-attach program to both ingress and egress of eth0 or:

     ./reattach_tc.sh eth0 ingress

-To remove current and attach pfc program to ingress of eth0.
+To remove current and attach program to ingress of eth0.

 ### Configuration

 #### Config CLI

 ##### GET